-The most common symptom of drop foot, a high steppage gait is often characterized by raising the thigh up in an exaggerated fashion while walking, as if climbing the stairs.
+The most common symptom of foot drop, high steppage gait, is often characterized by raising the thigh up in an exaggerated fashion while walking, as if climbing the stairs.

 High steppage gait is associated with one of the following:

 - Scraping of the toes across the ground